Reverend Lonnie Peek, April 5th, 2016

 WW: It's amazing.

 LP: It was, it was.
 We didn't know that then, but it was.
 It was, it was.
-One of the good things that came out of the Association of Black Students, that was – that was during the Black Studies era.
-And just interesting, 'cause Dr. Melba Boyd just had a series of workshops over there.
+One of the good things that came out of the Association of Black Students, that was during the Black Studies era.
+And just interesting, because Dr. Melba Boyd just had a series of workshops over there.
 She's head of the Black Studies department.
-Anyway, Africana Studies.
+Anyway, Africana Studies department.
 I went to President William Keys.
 We had a good relationship.
-I was the campus militant, he was the president – white guy who was the president, but we both had common sense.
+I was the campus militant, he was the president – white guy who was the president — but we both had common sense.
 And we both understood that it would be good to have a relationship that was – it's a good working relationship.
 So I went to him, I said “Dr. Keys, you know, this is Black Studies.
-I'd like – I'd like to take some students to California, to assess the Black Studies department.”
-And he says, “Gimme a budget.”
+I'd like to take some students to California to assess the Black Studies department.”
+And he says, “Give me a budget.”
 Wow!
 So Benson Manlevel was a brother, worked in this department, a good brother, good brother.
 That night we worked on a budget, took it to William Keys, next month, six of us were on our way to California.
 We studied four universities, four colleges, that had Black Studies programs.
 Came back, I made a presentation before the Board of Governors, and that's how we eventually got to the Africana Studies department here now.
-So that was – that was a turning point, that was one of the benefits of the black student movement.
+So that was a turning point, that was one of the benefits of the black student movement.

 WW: You mentioned that you were the “campus militant” so we'll be coming back to that, but jumping back, to July 1967, where were you – where were you when the rebellion began?

-LP: At home, over on Courtland, and my brother-in-law, who lived across the street, named Chuck Russell, said “man, they – they – they,” no, I'm sorry.
+LP: At home, over on Courtland, and my brother-in-law, who lived across the street, named Chuck Russell, said “man, they – they – they,” — no, I'm sorry.
 My aunt.
 Aunt Olive.
 She called me, Sunday morning.
-And she said “Lonnie, they're tearing up 12th Street.”
+And she said “Lonnie, they're tearing up Twelfth Street.”
 What?
-So my brother-in-law and I went down to 12th Street and it was like, “Look at this, look at this.”
-So that's where we were, and I'll never forget that Sunday was just... it was chaos.
+So my brother-in-law and I went down to Twelfth Street and it was like, “Look at this, look at this.”
+So that's where we were, and I'll never forget that Sunday was just — it was chaos.
 It was – it was chaos.
 It was – had a dramatic impact, on seeing this unfold in front of your face.
 But it also was scary, too.

 WW: You said earlier that you took a couple things home?